 especially at the very lowest and saddest times,

 This really troubled me, so I asked the Lord about it.

 “Lord, you said once I decided to follow you,

 But I noticed that during the saddest and most troublesome times of my life,

 I don’t understand why, when I needed You the most, You would leave me.”

 He whispered, “My precious child, I love you and will never leave you

 When you saw only one set of footprints,

 It was then that I carried you.”

-God restored my marriage, helped me homeschool four children, gave me an awesome dentist, and improved my son Kyle’s health tremendously which also caused me to sleep.
+God restored my marriage, helped me homeschool four children, gave me a fantastic dentist, and improved my son Kyle’s health tremendously, which also caused me to sleep.